Dynamic Monopoly Pricing With Multiple Varieties: Trading Up: Setup

-Time is discrete and indexed by $t=0,...,T$, where $T$ is finite or infinite.
-All players share the same discount factor $\delta \in(0,1)$.
-In every period $t$, buyers make a discrete choice $x^t\in X$, where \alst{X \equiv\{(1,0),(0,1),(0,0)\}\text{,}} is the set of states with elements $a=(1,0)$, $b=(0,1)$, and the outside option $o=(0,0)$.
-Let $\bar{x}\in X$ be the initial state for all consumers.
-A sequence of choices $x^t$ from period $t$ onward is a \emph{consumption path} $\x^t = (x^t,x^{t+1},..., x^T)$ that gives rise to (present discounted) \emph{total consumption} $\chi(\x^t) = \sum_{\tau=t}^T \delta^{\tau-t} x^\tau$.
-A consumption path is \emph{admissible} if all transitions from state to state along the entire path are within the set of admissible transitions $\Gamma\subset X \times X$, where $\Gamma$ is exogenous and determines how consumers can switch between states from one period to the next.
-Throughout we maintain the assumption that transitions from a state to itself are always admissible, that is, $(o,o), (a,a), (b,b) \in \Gamma$.
-In the main part of our analysis we focus on settings in which each state is either directly accessible from the initial state or not accessible at all.
-We will consider the extension to ``transitional games'' (where one variety is only indirectly accessible from the initial state) in Section~\ref{sec-ext-transitional}.
-A state $x\in X$ is \emph{absorbing} if no other state $x'\in X$ is accessible from $x$, that is, $(x,x')\notin \Gamma$.
-Let $\Delta^t = \sum_{\tau=t}^T \delta^{\tau-t}$ denote the (present discounted) \emph{number of periods} from $t$ on.\footnote{From now on, we will consistently omit the exponent for all expressions if $t=0$.}
+In every period $t\geq 1$, the consumer makes a discrete choice $x^t\in X$, where \alst{X \equiv\{a,b,o\}} is the set of states, with varieties $a=(1,0)$ and $b=(0,1)$, and the outside option $o=(0,0)$.
+Let $x^0\in X$ denote the initial state.
+A sequence of choices $x^t$ from period~$t$ onward traces out a \emph{consumption path} $\x^t = (x^t,x^{t+1},..., x^T)$ that generates (discounted to period $t$) \emph{total consumption} $\chi(\x^t) = \sum_{\tau=t}^T \delta^{\tau-t} x^\tau$.
+A consumption path is \emph{admissible} if all transitions along the entire path are within the set of admissible transitions $\Gamma\subset X \times X$, where $\Gamma$ is exogenous and determines how consumers can switch between states from one period to the next.
+Throughout, we assume that transitions from any given state to itself are always admissible, that is, $(o,o), (a,a), (b,b) \in \Gamma$.
+In the main part of our analysis, we focus on settings in which each state is either directly accessible from the initial state or not accessible at all.
+We will consider the extension to settings where one variety is only indirectly accessible via another state (``transitional games'') in Section~\ref{sec-ext-transitional}.
+A state $x\in X$ is \emph{absorbing} if no other state $x'\neq x$ is accessible from $x$, that is, if $(x,x')\notin \Gamma$.
+Let $\X(h^{t})$ be the set of admissible consumption paths after history $h^{t}$.
+In addition, let $\Delta^t = \sum_{\tau=t}^T \delta^{\tau-t}$ denote the (discounted to period $t$) \emph{number of periods} from $t$ onward.
+For simplicity, we will omit the time superscript of $\Delta^t$ if $t=1$ from now on.